 Write.
 I’m a writer, so this is a natural default for me.
 But you don’t have to be a professional writer - simply start a journal.
 My one rule?
 Don’t write about bad experiences.
 Trust me, I’ve done that and it never helped me.
 Years later, when I read those sad journals they only made me feel sad again.
 What did help was keeping a journal of gratitude with daily notations.
 Also, my journal of the innocent and funny things my young son said.
 I love reading those journals.

 Crafts, Art, Music.
 Knit, hook a rug, make jewelry, paint, learn an instrument.
 I am surely no artist, however, during one extremely busy time in my life, I started getting up around 5:30 am to work on clay sculptures, that grew out of working with Playdoh with my son.
 My art was micro clay vegetables.
 I completely immersed myself, blending the colors and working diligently to create tiny vegetables that looked real and they did!
 This was not only relaxing but gratifying to see what I was capable of.
 If you’re an artist, do what you do!

 Meditate.
-Something on my Must Try list.
+This is something I started recently.
+I'm only sorry it took me this long to try it.
 The health benefits of meditation are well-documented and indisputable.
 Plus, it's a perfect at-home-and-alone endeavor.
-Shall we try it?

 Take a bubble bath - For me there is nothing more relaxing and freeing.
 Calgon take me away!

 Start a side hustle.
 This is something I’ve done.
 A side hustle is something you’re interested in and pursue in your spare time, with little or no investment.
 Let me repeat that - little or no investment.
 It’s not a get-rich-quick scheme.
 It’s not a way to quit your job so you can do what you love.